btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 8 - Memberships Database Design.md

 The memberships database relational table is used to record which users are members of which groups of the web application.
 The key considerations used for making the database design decisions are:

 * Team members being largely inexperienced with database design
-* The prefernce for relational design principles which incorporate normalised relations whereby relations are well-formed and encompass [only 1 business concept each](https://www.youtube.com/watch?v=kyGVhx5LwXw&list=PL1LIXLIF50uXWJ9alDSXClzNCMynac38g&index=4&ab_channel=Dr.DanielSoper)
+* The preference for relational design principles which incorporate normalised relations whereby relations are well-formed and encompass [only 1 business concept each](https://www.youtube.com/watch?v=kyGVhx5LwXw&list=PL1LIXLIF50uXWJ9alDSXClzNCMynac38g&index=4&ab_channel=Dr.DanielSoper)
 * The memberships database table needing to capture the base properties associated with becoming a member of a specific group.